MortenMadsenLyngstad/RecipeHub/docs/release3/README.md

 ### New functionality

 Although we added several new functionalities for this third deliverable, such as the scaling of portions or reviews, we realised that our application already had quite a lot of functionalities.
 Therefore, in order to follow the principle of quality over quantity, we decided to not add an excessive amount of new functionality for this third deliverable, and rather focus on making sure that the once we have, had high quality.
 This meant that for example adding images, which was an idea that occured during this sprint, was de-prioritized.
 It also meant that we spent some time refactoring functionality we had implemented earlier, like the search bar or the recipe screen.
 We think this was a good choice when considering the position we found ourselves in after release 2, where we already had quite a lot of functionality.

+### Indexing of recipes

+During the sprint, we thought of indexing the recipes to avoid having to save the same recipes several times in several files.
+We made such an implementation, and it worked, but we realized that the implementation also had it's disadvantages.
+How we implemented the indexation required us to iterate through all the recipes in the app each time we wanted to load a profile's recipes, which would have a negative impact on the app's runtime.
+In addition, the implementation would make the usage of the core module individually cumbersome, while also making our codebase more difficult to understand.
+Because of these reasons, we decided to not implement the indexing of recipes, but rather stick to the implementation we had previously, prioritizing runtime and clearity over storage space.

+However, this descision was made before having all new functionality added, which added new complexity to the app.
+This made us realize that the implementation we had settled on also ended up requiring iteration through all the data, in order to update all the recipes who were saved several places.
+With this in mind, despite the other disadvantaged that came with indexation, this would probably be something we would have looked back into if we had time.
+At the time, the decision we made seemed right, but upon futher inspection at a later stage of the development, this is something that could've reconsidered.

 ## Issues encountered for third release